 _______________ C-54 24 C-54A 252 C-54B 220 VC-54C 1 C-54D 380 C-54E 125 C-54G 162 XC-114 1 XC-116 1 DC-4-1009 79 _______________ TOTAL 1,245 _______________

-Of that production, 183 were passed on from the USAAF to the US Navy under the general designation of "R5D", with subvariants as follows:
+Of that production, 183 were passed on from the USAAF to the US Navy as R5Ds, with subvariants as follows:

 There was a confusing set of subvariant designations for the R5D family, with an "R" suffix standing for a personnel transport ("R5D-4R"), while the "F" and later "Z" suffixes stood for staff / VIP transports ("R5D-1F" / "R5D-1Z").